RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - All records related to certificate request authorization, approval and signature, whether generated directly on the CA or generated by a related external system or process

-- CERTIFICATE REVOCATION:

-- All records related to certificate revocation request authorization, approval and execution, whether generated directly on the CA or generated by a related external system or process

-- CERTIFICATE STATUS CHANGE APPROVAL:
+- CERTIFICATE STATUS CHANGES:

-- All records related to certificate status change request authorization, approval and execution, whether generated directly on the CA or generated by a related external system or process
+- All records including request authorization, approval and execution related to certificate status changes (e.g., revocation, suspension or restoration) whether generated directly on the CA or generated by a related external system or process

 - CA CONFIGURATION: